oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oke/1_oke_extension/ORM_deployment_steps.md

 1. Review the region selected for the deployment.
 2. Set the configuration source to OCI bucket.
-3. Enter the name of the bucket created in the previous step
+3. Enter the name of the bucket created in the previous step.
 4. Remove the default files in the Configuration Files section and upload the four new updated files to the bucket.
 5. In the Output Files section, click 'Save Output' and specify a folder where the output files will be saved.
 6. Click next.